 All the covenants with its promises belonged to Israel, not to the Church.

-There is ‘no prophecy’ or covenants concerning the Church, the Body of Christ and this needs to be understood and settled.
+There is ‘no prophecy’ or covenants concerning the Church, the Body of Christ.

 God Still Dealing With Israel

 After Pentecost in [Acts 2:1-4], God is going to spend the next seven years dealing with the nation of Israel.

 There are going to be no Gentiles on the scene.

 The first eight chapters in the book of Acts is God dealing “ONLY” with the nation of Israel.

 HE is giving them every opportunity to believe that Jesus of Nazareth was indeed the Messiah.

 The Man they crucified, God had raised from the dead after three days and He was alive.

 From Peter to Stephen and all those in between, are trying to reach out to their nation, but in vain.